 76% of CTE students say learning about a career cluster helped them get better grades.

 in all 50 states, high school graduate rates for CTE students are 3%-22% higher than state averages.

-LEARN MORE ABOUT OUR STUDIO ART, ALLIED HEALTH, CARPENTRY & COMPUTER SCIENCE CTE's BELOW
+LEARN MORE ABOUT OUR STUDIO ART, ALLIED HEALTH, CONSTRUCTION TECHNOLOGY & COMPUTER SCIENCE CTE's BELOW